-It’s worth noting that the DVD sets have changed over the years.
-As we reported the other day, big special features weren’t included with the DVDs until Prisoner of Azkaban‘s release.
-Over the years the producers have told us that it has become increasingly important to include enticing special features as to provide consumers with a more convincing sell.
+It’s worth noting that DVD sets have changed over the years.
+As we reported the other day, big special features weren’t included with the DVDs until Harry Potter and the Prisoner of Azkaban‘s release.
+Over the years, the producers have told us that it has become increasingly important to include enticing special features to provide consumers with a more convincing sell.

 So it comes as no surprise that the Deathly Hallows – Part 1 set includes many nice features.
 Easily the most interesting feature is the Maximum Movie Mode, which is an enhanced commentary of sorts.
-Throughout the movie you’ll see various cast and crew members share interesting behind-the-scenes tidbits, and most of these are aided by great additional visuals.
+Throughout the movie, you’ll see various cast and crew members share interesting behind-the-scenes tidbits, and most of these are aided by great additional visuals.
 It’s a fun way to watch the movie again because you’re bound to learn new information.
 One of our favorite moments is when we see footage from the final day of filming.
 We highly recommend watching the film at least once with Maximum Movie Mode.

 There are three miscellaneous segments that are both fun and educational.
-“Dan, Rupert, and Emma’s Running Competition” and “On The Green With Rupert, Tom, Oliver and James” are fun segments but they didn’t blow us away.
-We wish these were replaced by other behind-the-scenes looks that are as interesting as “The Seven Harrys” segment.
+“Dan, Rupert, and Emma’s Running Competition” and “On the Green with Rupert, Tom, Oliver, and James” are fun segments, but they didn’t blow us away.
+We wish these were replaced by other behind-the-scenes looks that are as interesting as the “Seven Harrys” segment.

-There are eight additional scenes and we’re very happy that they included so many.
-What’s more, many of them are interesting and we found ourselves wishing they were included in the film.
+There are eight additional scenes, and we’re very happy that they included so many.
+What’s more, many of them are interesting, and we found ourselves wishing they were included in the film.
 We hope we get to see them inserted into the film during a special run (perhaps on ABC Family).